Home

 Part of its power comes from the visual concepts the Tarot provides.
 Emotions are such elusive things – but when we look at the Lovers card – we have no doubt about the message.
 That card portrays an unmistakable physical image we can associate with the emotion of Love.

-Furthermore, there is much agreement that the Tarot represents the gamut of emotions and circumstances that can be experienced in the human life.
+Furthermore, there is much agreement that the Tarot represents the gamut of emotions and circumstances that can be experienced in human life.
 Each of the 78 cards covers an aspect of the human condition.

 Although the meaning of Tarot is diverse according to opinion – most of us can agree on what it represents - our lives as humans – a mirror reflection of all our joys, struggles, fears, passions, growth etc. We could even say the Tarot cards reflect acts and scenes played out in the great human drama.